-With Easter falling so early in April this year I can’t decide whether to work on St. Patrick’s Day projects or Easter projects.
+With Easter falling so early in April this year I can’t decide whether to put up St. Patrick’s Day decorations or work on Easter crafts.
 I’ve been flipping back and forth between the two with reckless abandon!

-I found a package of 8 wooden eggs in the Easter section at Hobby Lobby.
-They were already primed white and the perfect size for this project.
+I had a bag of unfinished wooden eggs in my craft stash that were the perfect size.
 I added some embroidery floss in pretty spring colors and started noodling around with how to keep the floss in place on the eggs.
 I knew I didn’t want to use glue.
-I tried that on a similar project and it worked, but it made a huge mess.
+I tried that on another Easter craft project and it worked, but it made a huge mess.
 I found the perfect solution in my office supplies: double-sided Scotch tape.

 I found it easiest to start winding the floss around the middle of the eggs and work my way out to the ends.
 I started by sticking a row of tape around the center of the egg.
 To make the tape lay flat, I used a lot of small pieces rather than one long strip.